Zach-Deladev/php-codesnippets/readme.md

 ## Index.php

 ![alt text](./media/php-login.png)

+The index page has a simple look with a navbar prominently displayed at the top.
+Users can easily access the many sections of the website thanks to the navbar's links to other web sites.
+Users may easily access the information they're seeking.

+The index page has a login section with a link to register or sign up for the website in addition to the navbar.
+This enables users to register for an account and access any services that are only accessible to members.
+The login page is made to be simple to use and intuitive, with prompts and instructions that are easy to follow.

+Generally, the index page isstraightforward and user-friendly entry point to thewebsite, with simple navigation, directions that are easy to follow, and a straightforward registration process for visitors who want to sign up.

+Code:

-A web application's login page is implemented using this PHP script.
+The web application's login page is implemented using this PHP script.
 The `connection.php` file, which holds the database connection information, is the first thing the script needs.
 Afterwards a fresh session is initiated.

 By examining whether the `user` session variable is set, the script determines if the user is already logged in.
 The script leads the user to the `dashboard.php` page if they are already logged in.